TanStack/router/docs/guide/ssr.md

 Non-Streaming server-side rendering is the classic process of rendering the markup for your entire application page on the server and sending the completed HTML markup (and data) to the client.
 The client then hydrates the markup into a fully interactive application again.

-To implement non-streaming SSR with TanStack Router, you will need to do the following utilities:
+To implement non-streaming SSR with TanStack Router, you will need the following utilities:

 - `StartServer` from `@tanstack/react-start/server`
   - e.g. `<StartServer router={router} />`